iNative/Bioagrifutura.it/README.md

 # README #

-Leap Bootstrap Theme by Medium Rare
+Bioagrifutura Bootstrap Theme

 ### Where are the docs? ###

-* Formal documentation is located at http://leap.mediumra.re/documentation/index.html - accessible from the **Documentation** link on most demo pages.
+* Formal documentation is located at http://bioagrifutura.it/documentation/index.html - accessible from the **Documentation** link on most demo pages.
-* You can find lists of the styled components at pages/components-leap.html and pages/components-bootstrap.html

 ### Getting Set Up (optional) ###